craigmckeachie/yearup-fall2023-notes/git/git-config-remote-repository.md

 6. Choose the appropriate permission level for the collaborator (e.g., **Write** access).
 7. Click on the **Add** button to invite the collaborator.

-The collaborator will receive an email notification and can accept the invitation to become a collaborator on the repository.
+> The collaborator will receive an email notification and will need to accept the invitation to become a collaborator on the repository.
 Once added, they can create their own branches, make changes, and submit pull requests for merging into the main branch.